 The first Zcash client has been released, and is currently available as a command-line tool for Linux.
 Visit our download page to try it out.
 Please note that Zcash is based on peer-reviewed cryptographic research, but it is still an experimental technology.
-Join our community Slack to follow ongoing development, or visit the technology page to learn more about the Zcash protocol.
+Join our community developer chat to follow ongoing development, or visit the technology page to learn more about the Zcash protocol.

 In the event of a critical security vulnerability, we will post a notification on this website.
 In addition, our Twitter page will broadcast up-to-date information, and the Zcash client's built-in alert system may be activated.
 File an issue or email us to report any bugs.